Apparent assassination attempt against VP roils Argentina

 The weapon apparently jammed.

 Fernández’s security detail seized the gunman and took him away, and the 69-year-old former president of Argentina appeared unhurt.
-But the apparent assassination attempt against the deeply divisive figure Thursday night shook the country and threatened to further roil its tumultuous political scene.
+But the apparent assassination attempt against the deeply divisive figure Thursday night shook Argentina — a country with a history of political violence — and further roiled its tumultuous political scene.

 The gunman was identified as Fernando André Sabag Montiel, a 35-year-old street vendor and Brazilian citizen who has lived in Argentina since 1998 and had no criminal record, authorities said.
 He was arrested on suspicion of attempted murder.